ronilaukkarinen/jklbot/README.md

 Jyväskylä Bot is a Mastodon bot that posts updates city of Jyväskylä news from various sources.

+This bot posts:

+- Jyväskylä news from RSS feed at jyvaskyla.fi
+- Events in Jyväskylä
+- Jyväskylä Facebook posts

 ## Installation

 First, make sure python-venv is installed: